SisiTemi/SisiTemi/README.md

 I'm a Personate Data Analyst, Engineer and Aglist💻

 I recently shifted careers from Scrum Aglilty and consulting due to Covid-19.
-I believe in diverse skills and i love everything Tech, I am currently a student at University of Penn 🌱, and wrapping up the Data science bootcamp, im excited to make a psoitive impact in the world.
+I believe in diverse skills and i love everything Tech, I am currently a student at University of Penn 🌱, and wrapping up the Data science bootcamp, im excited to make a positive impact in the world.
 I’m looking to collaborate with other coders💞️
 Fun fact: I love going to the gym and i have a healthy sense of humor⚡